xani-dev/javascript-react-2/Assignments.md

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

+When you are finished:
+1. share and recieve your partner's code (for Ex.
+1 & 2)
-When you are finished create a PR with the following title: `Ex.
-3: Up Down Counter`.
+2. create a PR (XPX-MMC fork) with the following title: `Ex.
+1 & 2: Date Fetcher & Ten Counter`.

 # Ex.
 3 Up Down Counter
 Create a React component called `UpDownCounter` that increments or decrements the value of the counter.
 This component should have one state variable and one button handler function.